AguaClara/Textbook/AIDE/ProjectProposal.rst

 Access Road
 ~~~~~~~~~~~

-IP shall provide an access road to facilitate construction and operations
+IP shall provide an access road to facilitate construction and operations.

 Electricity
 ~~~~~~~~~~~